An interpretable neural network-based non-proportional odds model for ordinal regression: Experiments on Synthetic Datasets

 \paragraph{Baselines:} We utilize the following major implementations of ordinal regression in the \verb|R| language: (1) \verb|polr| function (logistic model) from the \verb|MASS| package, (2) \verb|ordinalNet| (\verb|oNet| function) from the ordinalNet package~\citep{Wurm2021-rv}, with options for non-proportional terms, cumulative logit, and hyperparameter $\alpha \in {0, 0.5, 1}$, (3) \verb|serp| function from the \verb|serp| package~\citep{ugba2021serp}, using a logit link and the "penalize" slope option.
 These implementations are employed for training the Proportional Odds Model (POM), Non-Proportional Odds Model (NPOM), and NPOM with both proportional and non-proportional terms (NPOM$^{\dagger}$).
 They are trained by maximizing the likelihood for interval-censored responses described in Remark~\ref{remark:log-likelihood_of_NPOM}.
 For \verb|ordinalNet|, the coefficients $\bs \beta_j$ are decomposed into $\bs \beta_*$, representing the proportional term, and ${\bs \delta_j}$, representing non-proportional terms.
 We compute NPOM with only the non-proportional term (referred to as NPOM) and NPOM with both proportional and non-proportional terms (NPOM$^{\dagger}$).
 Regarding penalty terms, \verb|ordinalNet| applies penalties as $\alpha\|\bs \beta\|_1 + (1-\alpha)\|\bs \beta\|_2^2 + \sum_{j=1}^{J-1}\{\alpha \|\bs \delta_j\|_1+(1-\alpha)\|\bs \delta_j\|_2^2\}$, where $\alpha$ values of 0, 0.5, and 1 correspond to ridge, elastic net, and lasso penalties, respectively. \verb|serp| penalizes adjacent coefficients as $\|\bs \beta_j - \bs \beta_{j-1}\|_2^2$.
 These baselines are applied to the discretized observed responses $\round{h_i}$.

 \paragraph{Evaluation:} for each estimated coefficient $\hat{b}_k(u)$, we compute mean squared error~(MSE):

 with $\tilde{\setU}:=\{1,1.05,1.1,1.15,1.2,\ldots,J\}$.
 For evaluating the POM and discrete NPOM, we employ linear interpolation for computing $\hat{b}_k(u)$ for non-integer $u$.
-We compute the MSE for each of the $30$ times experiments.
-For a robust estimation of the MSE, we compute their median for each setting.
-We also compute the standard deviation of MSE after removing the best and worst MSEs for each setting.
+We compute the MSE for each of the $20$ times experiments.
+However, it is possible for parameters to occasionally remain in severe local minima during neural network training, particularly when conducting multiple training runs.
+To mitigate this, we calculate the (robust) average of MSEs of the 20 experimental runs by removing the single highest and single lowest values in each experimental configuration.
+We also compute the standard deviation of MSE after removing the top/bottom 1 highest/lowest values for each setting.